 the urinary tract, adhesion formation, infection and haemorrhage.
 You

 should ask your gynaecologist whether he or she feels that abdominal myomectomy would be of benefit

 in your particular case and likely to succeed.

 Laparoscopic (keyhole surgery) myomectomy is an effective, much less

 invasive, procedure but there are major limitations on the size and number of

 fibroids that can be treated.

-Again this surgery has a higher complication rate than UFE including damage to adjacent organs
+Again this surgery has a higher complication rate than UAE including damage to adjacent organs

 which may involve a further major operation.